palmelund/prototype-rpg/gamedesign.md

 Create a ranged attack.
 Cost initiative.
 Requires a ranged weapon.
 Enemies still adjacent treats this as not taking an attack action.

 ##### Close gap
-Assuming it is possible to close the gap, the gap can be closed by one distance for each initiative spent.
-A normal attack can be made afterwards for an initiative cost.
+~~Assuming it is possible to close the gap, the gap can be closed by one distance for each initiative spent.
+A normal attack can be made afterwards for an initiative cost.~~
+Update, since movement is possible, this is just taking a movement.

+##### Reload
+Some ranged weapons require a reload between attacks.

 #### Defence actions
 ##### Normal defence